INDIANAPOLIS — Dr. Herman G. Morgan, the 33-year-old secretary of the Indianapolis Board of Health, presented the situation in simple terms.

 “I get the impression that both the state board of health and the county board of public health were very proactive," Beck said.

-"This pandemic has not gone away," current Indianapolis Mayor Joe Hogsett said last week while announcing a face mask mandate.
+"This pandemic has not gone away," current Indianapolis Mayor Joe Hogsett said when he announced a face mask mandate would go into effect July 9, 2020.
 "And across the country, we are seeing examples of what can happen when a city lets its guard down."

-If there is a singular lesson we can apply from Morgan's campaign against the influenza pandemic of 1918 to the coronavirus pandemic of 2020, it is that the path toward defeating a virus leads only through cooperation and collective will.
+If there is a singular lesson we can apply from Morgan's campaign against the influenza pandemic of 1918 to the COVID-19 pandemic of our time, it is that the path toward defeating a virus leads only through cooperation and collective will.

 “This virus obeys the laws of physics.
 It obeys the laws of chemistry.
 It obeys the laws of biology," Beck said.
 "It couldn't care less about anything else.
 You have to just keep your focus on the virus.
 You don't focus on anything else, you focus on the virus.”